|

 Can a landlord keep my security deposit for normal wear and tear?

 No. In most states, normal wear and tear, meaning the gradual deterioration from ordinary, reasonable use, cannot be deducted from a security deposit.
 Small scuffs on walls, worn carpet in traffic areas, and minor fading do not qualify as damage.
 The protection depends on documentation.
 Photograph the unit before you move in, complete a move-in checklist, and have the landlord sign it.
-Without that documentation, disputes about what was preexisting become much harder to win.

 What happens if my landlord does not return my security deposit on time?